 Another example is standing waves in the open ocean formed by waves with the same wave period moving in opposite directions.
 Mathematical description In one dimension, two waves with the same frequency, wavelength and amplitude traveling in opposite directions will interfere and produce a standing wave or stationary wave.
+And.
 The Physics Classroom.
 String theory.
 String theory was first studied in the late 1960s as a theory of the strong nuclear force before being abandoned in favor of the theory of quantum chromodynamics.
 Subsequently, it was realized that the very properties that made string theory unsuitable as a theory of nuclear physics made it a promising candidate for a quantum theory of gravity.

 Five consistent versions of string theory were developed until it was realized in the mid-1990s that they were different limits of a conjectured single 11-dimensional theory now known as M-theory.
 Many theoretical physicists, including Stephen Hawking, Edward Witten and Juan Maldacena, believe that string theory is a step towards the correct fundamental description of nature: it accommodates a consistent combination of quantum field theory and general relativity, agrees with insights in quantum gravity (such as the holographic principle and black hole thermodynamics) and has passed many non-trivial checks of its internal consistency.
+Brane-world quantum gravity - Abstract - Journal of High Energy Physics.
+Quantum information.
+In physics and computer science, quantum information is information that is held in the state of a quantum system.
 Quantum information is the basic entity that is studied in the growing field of quantum information theory, and manipulated using the engineering techniques of quantum information processing.

 Much like classical information can be processed with digital computers, transmitted from place to place, manipulated with algorithms, and analyzed with the mathematics of computer science, so also analogous concepts apply to quantum information.
 Quantum information Quantum information differs strongly from classical information, epitomized by the bit, in many striking and unfamiliar ways.
 Among these are the following: A unit of quantum information is the qubit.
 The study of all of the above topics and differences comprises quantum information theory.
 Quantum information theory How is information stored in a state of a quantum system?

+Journals See also John C. Lilly.
+John Cunningham Lilly (January 6, 1915 – September 30, 2001) was a American physician, neuroscientist, psychoanalyst, psychonaut, philosopher, writer and inventor.
 He was a researcher of the nature of consciousness using mainly isolation tanks, dolphin communication, and psychedelic drugs, sometimes in combination.
 Early life and education John Lilly was born to a wealthy family on January 6, 1915, in Saint Paul, Minnesota.